Paddington - Moore Park

 Paddington - Moore Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 78 projects that could potentially affect the area.
-Notable projects include Hakoah White City Redevelopment, Moore Park Precinct Village, Oxford & Foley Mixed-Use Development, and The Centennial Collection, with the following list detailing those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 80 projects likely impacting the area.
+Notable projects include Hakoah White City Redevelopment, Moore Park Precinct Village, Oxford & Foley Mixed-Use Development, and The Centennial Collection.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.